MichalLeh/Anti-FraudSystem/README.md

 #### Objectives

-- Endpoint that shows IP addresses in the database;
+- Endpoint that shows IP addresses stored in the database;
-- If successful, respond with the `HTTP OK` status `200` and body with an array of JSON objects representing IP address sorted by ID in ascending order (or an empty array if the database is empty);
+- If successful, respond with the `HTTP OK` status `200` and a body with an array of JSON objects representing IP address sorted by ID in ascending order (or an empty array if the database is empty);

 #### Save a stolen card

 #### Objectives

+- Endpoint that saves stolen card in the database;
+- If successful, respond with the `HTTP OK` status `200`;
+- If a card is already in the database, respond with the `HTTP CONFLICT` status `409`;
+- If a card has the wrong format, respond with the `HTTP BAD REQUEST` status `400`;
+-
 #### Delete a stolen card

 #### Objectives

+- Endpoint that deletes card number from the database;
+- If successful, respond with the `HTTP OK` status `200`;
+- If a card number is not found in the database, respond with the `HTTP NOT FOUND` status `404`;
+- If a card number has the wrong format, respond with the `HTTP BAD REQUEST` status `400`;

 #### Get all stolen cards

 #### Objectives

+- Endpoint that shows card numbers stored in the database;
+- If successful, respond with the `HTTP OK` status `200` and a body with an array of JSON objects representing card numbers sorted by ID in ascending order (or an empty array if the database is empty);